schniebel/ryanschnabel-com/README.md

 # ryanschnabel-com

-Repo holding code and Kubernetes configuration for webside.
+Repo holding code and Kubernetes configuration for website.

 ## Infrastructure Configuration

 [ryanschnabel.com](https://ryanschnabel.com) is hosted on a [K3](https://k3s.io/) Kubernetes cluster on Raspberry Pi 4s.

-Website is build Using [NGINX](https://hub.docker.com/_/nginx) containers and exposing/load balancing to outside traffic using [Traefik](https://traefik.io/traefik/)
+Website is built Using [NGINX](https://hub.docker.com/_/nginx) containers and exposing/load balancing to outside traffic using [Traefik](https://traefik.io/traefik/)

+Test environment used for testing changes before CI push to production available at [test.ryanschnabel.com](https://test.ryanschnabel.com)

-Configuration located in the config folder.
+Configuration located in the [config](https://github.com/schniebel/ryanschnabel-com/tree/main/config) folder.

-`deployment.yaml` - defines deployment of pods
+`auth-secret-template.yaml` - Template of secret used in test environment authorization

+`ingress-route.yaml` - Using [Traefik IngressRoute](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-ingressroute) object to handle routing of traffic to the test and production pods.
+As well as specify middleware used for basic auth in the test environment, and TLS secret used for SSL handshake.

+`middleware.yaml` - Using [traefik middleware](https://doc.traefik.io/traefik/middlewares/overview/) to define an authorization redirect to the test environment

+`ryanschnabel-com-prod.yaml` - Defines production pod deployments as well as service that exposes those pods to the cluster

-`service.yaml` - defines Traefik ingress and service exposure to pods
+`ryanschnabel-com-test.yaml` - Defines test pod deployments and service that exposes those pods to the cluster

+`traefik-nodeport.yaml` - Exposes ingress route to external traffic

 ## SSL Termination